paulboivin/Northgate-Marketplace-Funnel-Analysis/README.md

-# Cart Abandonment and Revenue Recovery Analysis — Northgate Marketplace
+# Cart Abandonment and Revenue Recovery Analysis - Northgate Marketplace

 ## Executive Summary

-Northgate Marketplace achieved an overall session-to-purchase conversion rate of 2.22% in 2024, while cart abandonment resulted in $217,956 in lost revenue — 1.82 times the $119,555 in revenue successfully captured — with 65% of all sessions originating from mobile devices.
+Northgate Marketplace achieved an overall session-to-purchase conversion rate of 2.22% in 2024, while cart abandonment resulted in $217,956 in lost revenue, 1.82 times the $119,555 in revenue successfully captured, with 65% of all sessions originating from mobile devices.
 After identifying that the largest source of revenue loss stems from cart abandonment in the Electronics category, recommended interventions include targeted cart